 DOJ, Largely Shut Down, Nonetheless Issued Statements On Southern Border Cases

-The ongoing government shutdown didn't stop the Justice Department's public affairs office from issuing statements this week about cases involving America's southern border.
+The ongoing government shutdown didn't stop the Justice Department's public affairs office from issuing statements this week about cases involving America's Southern border.

 That's why the pair of announcements this week raised some eyebrows — the cases involved the sentencing of foreign-born defendants who participated in an international sex trafficking operation, forcing young women and girls from Mexico and Central America into prostitution.

-Even though the government is shut down, those announcements appeared ahead of the speech scheduled for Tuesday night in which President Trump is expected to make a case that there's an "emergency" on the border, and later travel to see it himself.
+Even though the government is shut down, those announcements appeared ahead of a speech scheduled for Tuesday night in which President Trump is expected to make a case that there's an "emergency" on the border and a later trip to the border to see it himself.

 "As this is the only public release that DOJ has put out during the government shutdown, it is of high national importance," a Justice Department spokesperson said in a written statement Monday.